Greif (NYSE:GEF) Releases FY 2022 Earnings Guidance

-Greif (NYSE:GEF – Get Rating) last posted its quarterly earnings data on Wednesday, March 2nd.
-The industrial products company reported $1.28 earnings per share for the quarter, topping the consensus estimate of $1.19 by $0.09.
-Greif had a return on equity of 23.17% and a net margin of 7.03%.
-During the same quarter in the previous year, the firm posted $0.61 earnings per share.
-On average, research analysts expect that Greif will post 6.24 earnings per share for the current year.
+Greif (NYSE:GEF – Get Rating) last announced its quarterly earnings data on Wednesday, March 2nd.
+The industrial products company reported $1.28 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.20 by $0.08.
+Greif had a return on equity of 24.66% and a net margin of 6.32%.
+The company had revenue of $1.56 billion for the quarter, compared to analysts’ expectations of $1.50 billion.
+During the same quarter in the prior year, the firm earned $0.61 earnings per share.
+As a group, equities research analysts anticipate that Greif will post 6.33 earnings per share for the current fiscal year.

-Several equities analysts have commented on GEF shares.
-Zacks Investment Research cut Greif from a strong-buy rating to a hold rating and set a $65.00 price target for the company. in a report on Monday, January 17th.
-Wells Fargo & Company raised Greif from an equal weight rating to an overweight rating and upped their price target for the company from $65.00 to $71.00 in a report on Tuesday, February 15th.
-BMO Capital Markets lowered Greif from an outperform rating to a market perform rating and set a $71.00 price objective on the stock. in a research note on Thursday, November 11th.
-Bank of America lowered Greif from a neutral rating to an underperform rating and lowered their price objective for the company from $77.00 to $69.00 in a research note on Wednesday, December 15th.
-Finally, KeyCorp lowered their price objective on Greif from $63.00 to $58.00 and set an underweight rating on the stock in a research note on Friday, December 10th.
-Two investment analysts have rated the stock with a sell rating, three have assigned a hold rating and one has issued a buy rating to the company.
-According to data from MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus target price of $66.67.
+GEF has been the subject of a number of analyst reports.
+StockNews.com lowered Greif from a strong-buy rating to a buy rating in a report on Monday.
+Zacks Investment Research lowered Greif from a strong-buy rating to a hold rating and set a $65.00 price objective for the company. in a report on Monday, January 17th.
+Wells Fargo & Company raised Greif from an equal weight rating to an overweight rating and upped their target price for the company from $65.00 to $71.00 in a research report on Tuesday, February 15th.
+KeyCorp cut their price target on Greif from $63.00 to $58.00 and set an underweight rating on the stock in a research report on Friday, December 10th.
+Finally, BMO Capital Markets downgraded Greif from an outperform rating to a market perform rating and set a $71.00 price target on the stock. in a research report on Thursday, November 11th.
+Two investment analysts have rated the stock with a sell rating, three have issued a hold rating and two have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the company currently has an average rating of Hold and an average price target of $66.67.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in GEF.
-Squarepoint Ops LLC bought a new stake in Greif during the 4th quarter worth approximately $491,000.
-Cetera Investment Advisers bought a new position in Greif in the 4th quarter valued at $510,000.
-Marshall Wace LLP bought a new position in Greif in the 4th quarter valued at $1,233,000.
-Finally, Cubist Systematic Strategies LLC boosted its position in Greif by 83.4% in the 4th quarter.
-Cubist Systematic Strategies LLC now owns 27,032 shares of the industrial products company’s stock valued at $1,632,000 after buying an additional 12,295 shares during the last quarter.
-Institutional investors and hedge funds own 45.51% of the company’s stock.
+Institutional investors have recently modified their holdings of the stock.
+Cubist Systematic Strategies LLC lifted its stake in Greif by 83.4% in the 4th quarter.
+Cubist Systematic Strategies LLC now owns 27,032 shares of the industrial products company’s stock worth $1,632,000 after purchasing an additional 12,295 shares in the last quarter.
+Marshall Wace LLP purchased a new position in Greif in the 4th quarter worth approximately $1,233,000.
+Cetera Investment Advisers purchased a new position in Greif in the 4th quarter worth approximately $510,000.
+Finally, Squarepoint Ops LLC purchased a new position in Greif in the 4th quarter worth approximately $491,000.
+45.51% of the stock is currently owned by hedge funds and other institutional investors.

 About Greif (Get Rating)